Sharpe's Sword (TV programme): Plot

-On the French-Spanish frontier, a French patrol led by a colonel of Napoleon's Imperial Guard overtakes a carriage containing a priest and three nuns.
-The priest is the confessor of El Mirador, Wellington's best secret agent; he is tortured into revealing the spy's identity.
-Then, he and two of the nuns are killed, but the youngest (Emily Mortimer), a novice, gets away.
+On the French-Spanish frontier, a French patrol led by Colonel Leroux of Napoleon's Imperial Guard overtakes a carriage containing a priest and three nuns.
+The priest is the confessor of El Mirador, Wellington's top secret agent in Spain; he is tortured into revealing the spy's identity.
+Then, he and two of the nuns are killed, but the youngest, a novice, escapes.

-Major Sharpe (Sean Bean) and his riflemen show up and rout the French, taking a captain captive, while the colonel is killed.
-Sharpe finds a piece of paper on the prisoner filled with cryptic numbers and suspects that his captive is actually the colonel in disguise.
-However, he is unable to convince his superior, nor his fellow officer, Captain Jack Spears (James Purefoy); the Frenchman is allowed to give his parole and is not imprisoned.
-The young woman (referred to simply as "the Lass"), having lost her faith and being rendered mute by the horror she has witnessed, attaches herself to Sharpe.
+Major Sharpe and his riflemen show up and rout the French, Leroux kills his own captain and swaps jackets to conceal his rank, allowing himself to be taken captive.
+Sharpe finds a piece of paper on the prisoner filled with cryptic numbers which he thinks is a code, his gut instinct makes him suspect his captive is really the colonel.
+Sharpe instructs polyglot, rifleman, Harris, to decode the message, but he needs the cipher, a copy of Voltaires, Candide, which Harris has mistakenly destroyed.
+Sharpe is unable to convince South Essex commander, colonel Berkeley, nor his fellow officer, Captain Jack Spears that the Frenchman is a colonel.
+Leroux is allowed to give his parole as an officer, allowing him to wander freely amongst the British camp and not be placed in manacles.
+The young woman, having lost her faith and being rendered mute by the horror she has witnessed, attaches herself to Sharpe.

-Back at camp, Wellington's spymaster, Major Mungo Munro (Hugh Ross), has received word that Napoleon himself has sent Colonel Leroux (Patrick Fierry) of the elite Imperial Guard to capture El Mirador.
+Back at camp, Wellington's spymaster, Major Mungo Munro, has received word that Napoleon himself has sent Leroux to capture El Mirador.
 Munro assigns Sharpe the task of killing the colonel, but refuses to divulge the spy's identity.
 He sends Sharpe and the South Essex Regiment to Vilafranca, the town where El Mirador is based.

 The British already control the town, but there is a French-held fort close by.
-When the men near the town, a surprise artillery barrage (rendered extra-surprising by the use of exploding roundshot) from the fort causes enough confusion to allow the prisoner, who is in fact Leroux, to break his parole and escape to its safety.
+When the men near the town, a surprise artillery barrage (using exploding round-shot) from the fort causes enough confusion to allow Leroux to break his parole by killing a young officer and escape to its safety.

-Sharpe meets two people, his old enemy Sir Henry Simmerson (Michael Cochrane), now the British representative to the town, and Father Curtis, an Irish priest (John Kavanagh), who runs the hospital.
+Sharpe meets two people, his old enemy Sir Henry Simmerson, now the British representative to the town, and Father Curtis, an Irish priest, who runs the local hospital.